-An article discussing how displays of taonga informed how the Pacific was perceived in Europe following the death of Cook.
+An article discussing how exhibitions of taonga informed how the Pacific was perceived in Europe following the death of Captain Cook.

 When ships returned to Europe there was an interest, not only for the stories and paintings of the voyages, but also to see the objects collected by the sailors and scientists.
 Many taonga